198thread/ricMetric/README.md

 4. npx webpack

-5. Navigate to about:debugging#/runtime/this-firefox and `Load temporary Add-on`.
-Find your newly created Add-on.
+5. Navigate to `about:debugging#/runtime/this-firefox` to `Load temporary Add-on` and add anything in the `dist` subfolder.

 6. Navigate to any bbc.com page where there are comments on a News Item